jacques-lauzeral/odp/docs/ODP-Work-Plan.md

 This document focuses on **backlog management and progress tracking**.
 Historical phases are documented separately for reference but not maintained in this active work plan.

-**Update Frequency**: Review and update as features move from Backlog â†’ Active Work â†’ Complete.
+**Update Frequency**: Review and update as features move from Backlog Ã¢â€ â€™ Active Work Ã¢â€ â€™ Complete.

 **Priority Indicators**:
 - **TOP PRIORITY**: Critical business need, blocks other work